geejay101/EAT/README.md

 Preallocated tokens for advertisers are generated immediately and cannot be transferred until the crowdsale ends.
 Sold and airdropped Tokens are generated at the end of the crowdsale.

-After the crowdsale ends we generate also reward tokens
-	- 15% of the sold tokens for the promotion team
+After the crowdsale ends we generate also reward tokens.
+15% of the sold tokens are a reward for the promotion team

 There hardcap is 100m Tokens that can be generated during the crowdsale.
-Whatever tokens are left after the sale and reward tokens have been issued are kept as a reserve.
+Whatever tokens are left after the sold and reward tokens have been issued are kept as a reserve.
 After all tokens are generated the token is finalized i.e. generation is irreversibly disabled by the crowdsale contract.